General Exam Information

 Conferring of Diplomas Ceremony

 Successful Associate, Licentiate and Fellowship candidates, who have provided AMEB with evidence of their completion of any Additional Requirements, will be invited to attend the annual Conferring of Diplomas Ceremony.
-The Ceremony at which diplomas will be formally conferred upon candidates who successfully completed all requirements in 2015 will be held on 21 March 2017, commencing at 6pm, subject to the availability of The Wilson Hall, University of Melbourne, Parkville.
+The Ceremony at which diplomas will be formally conferred upon candidates who successfully completed all requirements in 2017 will be held on 21 March 2018 at the Melbourne Town Hall.
 A successful candidate who is not able to be present to receive his/her award in person will be admitted ‘in absentia’ to the diploma and the certificate will be mailed following the ceremony.